-6. What is an honest person?
-Why does God like honest people?
+1. What is an honest person?
+Why does God require people to be honest?

 Relevant Words of God:

-My kingdom requires those who are honest, not hypocritical, and not deceitful.
-Aren’t the sincere and honest people unpopular in the world?
+My kingdom requires those who are honest, those who are not hypocritical or deceitful.
+Are not the sincere and honest people unpopular in the world?
 I am just the opposite.
-It is acceptable for the honest people to come to Me; I delight in this kind of person, I also need this kind of person.
+It is acceptable for the honest people to come to Me; I delight in this kind of person, and I also need this kind of person.
 This is precisely My righteousness.